A light potato salad with a satisfying creamy tanginess from the combination of olive oil, vinegar and herbs.

 Salad serving suggestions and toppers

 Herb potato salad can be served as is or on a bed of lettuce, rocket or spinach.
 Toppings or other side elements can be added for variety.
-For example:- 4 tablespoons toasted pumpkin seeds to add crunch
+For example:- 4 tablespoons pumpkin seeds

 - Grilled asparagus or courgette